not-a-genius/spiderSense/README.md

 Features to be implemented:
 - other android versions compatibility
 - improve UI and app look and feel
+- encrypt data towards telegram servers
+- make auth login in app
+- improve nucleo hw/sw

+# Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 # Credits:
 - Giuseppe Capaldi [<img src="https://raw.githubusercontent.com/not-a-genius/spiderSense/master/our_doc/readme_images/gitIcon.png" height="20" width="20" >](https://github.com/not-a-genius)